 STEP 2.
 Hold the actuator under the faucet and run warm water through it for about 30 seconds.
 Then turn it upside down and rinse it again through the mouthpiece for about 30 seconds.

 STEP 3.
-Shake off the water from the actuator, and look into the actuator and mouthpiece to make sure any medicine build-up has been completely washed away.
+Shake off as much water from the actuator as you can, and look into the actuator and mouthpiece to make sure any medicine build-up has been completely washed away.
 If there is any build-up, repeat step 2 and this step.

 STEP 4.
 Let the actuator air-dry overnight.
 Remember not to put the canister back into the actuator if it’s still wet.